 Remember that there might be some problems that you will face when connecting the Google Chromecast with your projector:

 - You shall experience audio/video glitches.

-- At times, video content fails to stream smoothly.
+- Occasionally, video content fails to cast and stream smoothly on your portable projector.
 And at times, audio content starts showing issues.

-- The streaming might get stopped in the middle because the connection has become unstable.
+- Your streaming might get disrupted in the middle if the wireless connection becomes unstable.